streamlit/docs/content/develop/api-reference/data/dataframe.md

 <Tip>

-This page only contains information on the `st.dataframe` API.
-For an overview of working with dataframes read [Dataframes](/develop/concepts/design/dataframes).
+`st.dataframe` is an interactive element that users can sort and resize.
+Additionally, it can return row and column selections from users.
+Check out our tutorial, [Get dataframe row-selections from users](/develop/tutorials/elements/dataframe-row-selections).

 If you want to let users interactively edit dataframes, check out [`st.data_editor`](/develop/api-reference/data/st.data_editor).

 </Tip>